irmen/prog8/examples/cx16/chunkedfile/readme.md

 These routines are provided to the streaming routine as callback addresses (ram bank number + address to call).
 If any of these routines returns Carry set (error status) the streaming routine halts, otherwise it keeps on going.
-The streaming continues until a End of File chunk type is encountered in the loadlist.
+The streaming continues until an End of File chunk type is encountered in the loadlist.